Summer Research in Physics

 Each summer, Houghton College sponsors the Houghton College Summer Research Institute, which allows students to work with Houghton faculty on faculty-led collaborative research projects in physics, biology, chemistry, mathematics and computer science.
 This program gives students the opportunity to see what it is like to be involved in professional physics research.

-Currently, summer research in physics focusses on nuclear physics experiments at Ohio University and SUNY Geneseo, developing diagnostic tools for the inertial confinement fusion programs at the National Ignition Facility (NIF) and the Laboratory for Laser Energetics (LLE), and on nanotechnology research at Cornell Center for Materials Research at Cornell University.
+Currently, summer research in physics focuses on nuclear physics experiments at Ohio University and SUNY Geneseo, developing diagnostic tools for the inertial confinement fusion programs at the National Ignition Facility (NIF) and the Laboratory for Laser Energetics (LLE), on nanotechnology research at the Cornell Center for Materials Research at Cornell University, and on developing methods to improve the accuracy and efficiency of turbulent airflow predictions.

 [NANOTECHNOLOGY.]
 In today's world of nanotechnology, the properties of extremely small materials have become extremely important.
 It turns out that, as the size (or thickness) of a material becomes small, the properties change dramatically.
 A thin (~10-1000nm) film deposited onto a larger substrate, for example, supports several times the stress of the "normal" size material!
 For this reason, a whole field in science is dedicated to the study of thin films.
 Houghton professor Dr. Brandon Hoffman collaborates with Dr. Shefford Baker at Cornell University.
 Each summer, students study the properties of thin metal films at the Cornell Center for Materials Research.
 The films are deposited and characterized by X-ray diffraction (XRD), Scanning Electron Microscopy (SEM), Electron Backscattered Diffraction (EBSD), and Transmission Electron Microscopy (TEM).
 Each student is placed in charge of one area of the project and performs both the background research and experimental work of that particular area.
 This gives the students a sense of ownership and expertise in the project.